 And last but not least… pen and paper.
 As simple as that!

 Sometimes, if you’re just looking for inspirations or want to create low-fidelity prototypes, there’s no better way than to grab a pen and a piece of paper and start drawing your app screens.
 It’s also a great tool for usability testing with users (e.g. card sorting), brainstorming, listing ideas or potential problems, or just taking notes.
-After all, who said that you always need dedicated tools for the design process?
+After all, who said that you always need dedicated tools for the product design process?

 Best UX/UI design tools: final thoughts

-Creating user-oriented successful digital products would be impossible (or at least extremely difficult) without the right set of UX/UI tools.
+Creating user-oriented successful digital products would be impossible (or at least extremely difficult) without the right set of UX/UI design tools.
 They can be a huge help not only at every stage of creating mobile apps or websites but after the release as well!
 Keep in mind that the design process doesn’t end with a product launch as there’s always room for research, testing and introducing improvements.